 Note: If you’re under 65 and eligible for Medicare due to disability or end stage renal (kidney) disease (ESRD), you’ll automatically get Part A and Part B after you get disability benefits from Social Security for 24 months, or certain disability benefits from the Railroad Retirement Board for 24 months.

-Want extra protection?
-Keep in mind that you must be enrolled in Medicare BEFORE you can purchase other coverage that helps pick up where Medicare leaves off.
-If you’re turning 65, the best time to enroll in Medicare is during the 3 months before your 65th birthday.
-This helps to ensure that you can enroll in other coverage options—and have benefits ready for you when you turn 65.
+Want extra coverage?
+Keep in mind that you must be enrolled in Medicare Part A and Part B BEFORE you can purchase additional coverage that helps pick up where Original Medicare leaves off.
+If you’re turning 65, the best time to enroll in Medicare Part A and Part B is during the 3 months before your 65th birthday.
+This helps to ensure that you can enroll in additional coverage options and that your coverage will start on the first day of the month you turn 65.

 Enrolling in Medicare